-As your children get older, you may find yourself setting up fewer playdates and having less control over who she spends time with—but you can help give them the tools to make great friends on their own.
-And even if they already have friends, you can nurture their social skills to help them create healthy, long-lasting relationships.
+As your children get older, you may find yourself setting up fewer playdates and having less control over who they spends time with—but as a parent or caregiver you can help give your child the tools to make great friends on their own.
+And even if they already have friends, you can nurture your child’s social skills that, in turn, will help them create healthy, long-lasting relationships.

 Friend-making doesn’t come easy to all children.
-Maybe they are the new kid at school, and ‘shyness’ makes it hard to talk to people they do not know.
+Maybe they are the new kid at school, and being reserved makes it hard to talk to people they do not know.
 Maybe their best friend just moved away, and your child is reluctant to forge new friendships.
-Maybe they face exclusion or bullying at school and have trouble trusting classmates.
+Maybe they have faced social exclusion in the past outside of school and now they have trouble trusting classmates.
 Whatever the obstacle, you can use these eight strategies to help your child form strong bonds with new friends.
 You can also read some letters from real kids to see how they overcame difficulties and formed great relationships.

 Is your child at risk of bullying?

 While any child can face bullying, there are some factors to look out for that might put your girl at higher risk.
 According to stopbullying.gov, girls and boys experience bullying at similar rates, but girls are more likely to experience non-physical bullying, such as verbal bullying, rumor-spreading, exclusion, and cyber-bullying.
 Children in elementary school are at the highest risk, as middle schoolers and high schoolers tend to report fewer bullying incidents.
 (The exception is cyberbullying, which increases in high school.)